Ganesh-73005/Team-MakeChange_DLpart1_final/Team-MakeChange_DLpart1-main/Team-MakeChange_DLpart1-main/blog_generation_project/README-Section-1.md

 ---

-## Blog Generation Project
+## WikiHow Content Generation Project

 This project scrapes random blog posts from WikiHow, extracts subheadings and paragraphs, and stores them in a CSV file.
-The project utilizes Python libraries like `requests` and `BeautifulSoup` for web scraping and `csv` for data storage.Upcoming[The fine-tuning of language models is performed using Google Colab notebooks.]
+The project utilizes Python libraries like `requests` and `BeautifulSoup` for web scraping and `csv` for data storage.Upcoming [ The fine-tuning of language models is performed using Google Colab notebooks.](./README-Section-2.md)

 ### Project Structure

 ```
-blog_generation_project/
+Wikihow_content_generation_project/
 │
 ├── data/
 │   └── wikihow.csv            # Scraped data with columns: Article Title, Sub heading, paragraph